Broadcom Foundation Funder Overview

 Funding Priorities

-The Broadcom Foundation operates through strategic partnerships and signature programs rather than traditional grant cycles:
+The Broadcom Foundation operates through strategic partnerships and signature programmes rather than traditional grant cycles:

 Broadcom MASTERS® - Title sponsorship of national middle school STEM competition (partnership with Society for Science).
 Top awards include $25,000 Samueli Foundation Prize.
 Competition includes 30 finalists who share over $100,000 in awards.

-Raspberry Pi Code Clubs - After-school, project-based learning programs for grades 5-8 developing foundational coding skills.
+Raspberry Pi Code Clubs - After-school, project-based learning programmes for grades 5-8 developing foundational coding skills.
 Partnership with Raspberry Pi Foundation chapters in U.S. and U.K.

-Experience AI - AI literacy program in Malaysia (partnership with Raspberry Pi Foundation and Penang Science Cluster).
+Experience AI - AI literacy programme in Malaysia (partnership with Raspberry Pi Foundation and Penang Science Cluster).
 To date, has trained over 1,300 teachers reaching an estimated 50,000 students.

 Congressional App Challenge - District-wide coding competitions for middle and high school students.
 Winning teams demonstrate apps at Capitol Hill's #HOUSEOFCODE event.